The Shetland Nature Experience

 Holiday overview at a glance:

-- A unique Shetland Island holiday itinerary running over nine days
+- A unique Shetland Island holiday itinerary running over eight days

 - Maximum of six to eight per group – guest to guide ratio ensures quality and value

 - Led by resident naturalist guides – unrivalled local knowledge & insight into Shetland life

 - Written and designed by native Shetlander for unique natural and cultural heritage insight

 - Dedicated Otter-tracking day – small group size offers unique insight

 - Boat trip to a world-renowned seabird colony & late-night excursion for Storm Petrels

 - Two hotel venues used to suit logistics, practicality and locations

 - Visit to a peatland restoration site to learn of & support important climate/conservation work

 - This tour may include a short beach clean as part of our commitment to protecting Shetland’s natural environment